guilhermeagostinelli/ball-thrower-server/README.md

     - `m` (medium speed)
     - `h` (high speed)
 - To stop the shooter motor, send a GET request to /shooter/stop

+## Android/iOS App
+On [this other repository](https://github.com/guilhermeagostinelli/ball-thrower-app) you can find the source code for an app that interacts with the aforementioned API.

 ## Contributing